History Events Along Patriot Trails

 CHRISTMAS IN THE COLONIES

-Graem Park's annual Christmas celebration brings to life holidays in the 18th Century with 20-minute candlelit tours.
-Listen to traditional colonial crolers, see the Tapestry Dancers perform and meet costumed historical interpreters.
-Beer tastings with Round Guys Brewery and hot mulled cider and wine with Hatboro Beverages are also part of the event.
+Graeme Park's annual Christmas celebration brings to life holidays in the 18th Century with 20-minute candlelit tours.
+Listen to traditional colonial singers, see the Tapestry Dancers perform and meet costumed historical interpreters.

 Historical Society of Montgomery County

 Montgomery County is home to some of the most historic homes in the Philadelphia region, dating back to before the American Revolution.
 Learn about the history of architecture, regional differences, and design and construction techniques that were used between 1700 and 1920 during this special presentation at the Historical Society of Montgomery County.